DaoCloud/DaoCloud-docs/docs/en/docs/blogs/221116-kcsp.md

 ## CNCF Contribution Ranking

-One of the indicators for considering a cloud-native enterprise is community contribution.
+One of the metrics for considering a cloud-native enterprise is community contribution.
 DaoCloud ranks first in the world in the overall contribution of cloud-native projects in the CNCF community, and is second to none in China.

 DaoCloud's contribution to the **Kubernetes** community in the last 365 days **#3** in the world**